When Is the Best Time to Visit Bryce Canyon National Park?

 Luckily, plenty of ranger-led programs are offered during the evening hours, so you can still enjoy all that Bryce Canyon has to offer without putting yourself at risk!

 Fall: September to November

 Along with spring, fall is arguably the best time to visit Bryce Canyon National Park.
 The cooler temperatures make for more comfortable hiking, the smaller crowds mean you can enjoy the solitude of nature, and the changing leaves create a wondrous landscape.

 While some trails and roads may be closed due to weather conditions, there are still plenty of opportunities to explore the park and enjoy its natural beauty.

 Bryce Canyon in winter is a sight to behold.
-The snow transforms the canyons into a winter wonderland, and because most people don't think of visiting a desert in winter, the crowds are smaller.
+The snow transforms the canyon into a winter wonderland.
+The crowds are smaller this time of year, as most people don't think of visiting a desert in the winter — it's a real shame!

-That said, some trails and roads may be closed due to weather conditions, and it can be very cold, so make sure you dress warmly.
-The average temperature is twenty to forty degrees Fahrenheit, but cross-country skiing, snowshoeing, and ranger-led programs are still possible.
+That said, some trails and roads will be closed due to weather conditions, though cross-country skiing, snowshoeing, and ranger-led programs are still possible.
 Plus, you can see the Bryce Canyon Winter Festival and Christmas Bird Count.

 Though it's a desert, it can get very cold, with temperatures averaging at about 20–40°F (-7 to 4°C).
 Make sure you dress warmly!

 When Is the Best Time to Visit Zion National Park?